 Genetics and Reproduction

-As with other mammals, homin reproduction takes place as internal fertilization by sexual intercourse between an opposite sex couple to produce offspring.
+As with other mammals, homin reproduction takes place as internal fertilization by mating between an male and female couple to produce offspring.
 While developing in their mother's womb, the child gives her a distinctive "baby bump" accompanied by a significant weight gain.
 The delivery itself normally takes place after nine months of pregnancy.
 It is typically a painful process that can take as much as ten hours.
 In some circumstances, women could die during childbirth, although it became less common in places with access to top-notch medical technologies.
-For at least the first six months of existence, Homin babies are usually fed with milk from their mother's breasts.
+For at least the first six months of existence, homin babies are usually fed with milk from their mother's breasts.

 Growth Rate & Stages

 The period during which a young homin develops from a child into an adult is known as adolescence.
 Unlike modern humans, homins don't go through a growth spurt, explaining their adult stature.
 As for when they hit sexual maturity, it averages 12-16 for females and 14-17 for males.
 Homins hit their peak of physical and mental capacity from the years of 25 to 35, after a decade or so from their bodies may deteriorate in quality without specific diet or exercises.
 A homin without advanced medical treatments can likely live roughly half a century, recent advances able to extend this to possibly a century and a half.
 Regardless of physiological and psychological changes, the legal transition from childhood to adulthood depends on culture.
 While some societies treated their members as adults as early as the age of 13, others consider full adulthood only at 18.